Lunacy Act 1845

-The Lunacy Act 1845 or the Lunatics Act 1845 (8 & 9 Vict. c.
+An Act for the Regulation of the Care and Treatment of Lunatics 1845 (8 & 9 Vict. c.
 100) and the County Asylums Act 1845 (8 & 9 Vict. c.
 126) formed mental health law in England and Wales from 1845 to 1890.
 The Lunacy Act's most important provision was a change in the status of mentally ill people to patients.

 The Lunacy Act 1845 was passed through Parliament simultaneously with the County Asylums Act 1845.
 The two acts were dependent on each other.
 The Lunacy Act established the Lunacy Commission and the County Asylums Act set forth most of the provisions as to what was to be monitored within the asylums and helped establish the public network of the county asylums.

 Background

 Prior to the act, lunacy legislation in England was enshrined in the County Asylums Act 1808 (48 Geo.
 3. c.
 96), which established institutions for poor and for criminally insane, mentally ill people.
 The institutions were called asylums and they gave refuge where mental illness could receive proper treatment.
 The first asylum owing to the County Asylums Act opened at Northampton in 1811.
 By 1827 however only nine county asylums had opened and many patients were still in gaol as prisoners and criminals.
 As a consequence of this slow progress the Lunacy Act 1845 created the Lunacy Commission to focus on lunacy legislation.
 The Act was championed by Anthony Ashley-Cooper, 7th Earl of Shaftesbury.

 Shaftesbury was the head of the commission from its founding in 1845 until his death in 1885.
 The Lunacy Commission was made up of eleven Metropolitan Commissioners.
 The commission was monumental as it was not only a full-time commission, but it was also salaried for six of its members.
 The six members of the commission that were full-time and salaried were made up of three members of the legal system and three members of the medical community.
 The other five members of the commission were all honorary members that simply had to attend board meetings.
 The duty of the Commission was to establish and carry out the provisions of the act.